lzq8272587/lzq8272587.github.io/index.md

 * `Address:` Fit building 1-217, Tsinghua University, Beijing, China

-I am currently an assistant professor at the [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn/), Tsinghua University.
+I am currently an associate professor at the [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn/), Tsinghua University.
 I received my Ph.D. in Computer Science from Tsinghua University (Supervisor: Prof. Yong Cui) in 2018 and B.E. in Computer Science from the University of Electronic Science and Technology of China (UESTC) in 2013.
 I was a visiting scholar at the School of Electrical and Computer Engineering, Purdue University from 2016 to 2017, working with Prof. Y.Charlie Hu.

 After graduating from Tsinghua University, my first job was as a senior researcher at Tencent Media Lab from July 2018 to Nov 2019.
 Together with my excellent colleagues, we designed and implemented a flexible and low-latency network engine called Peregrine Falcon (the bird that can achieve the greatest airspeed in the world!), which was later used by [WeMeet/VooV](https://voovmeeting.com/), a large-scale commercial videoconferencing application.
 I led the protocol design and congestion control algorithms in Peregrine.
 The Peregrine engine has served hundreds of millions of real-time communication (RTC) users.